MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAdministrativeUser.md

 ```

 ## DESCRIPTION

-The **New-CMAdministrativeUser** cmdlet creates an administrative user for Configuration Manager.
-At the same time that you create the administrative user account, you can give the new administrative user access to collections of Configuration Manager resources.
-You can also define the types of access that the new administrative user has to each collection by assigning security roles to the user.
+Use this cmdlet to create an administrative user for Configuration Manager.
+An _administrative user_ in Configuration Manager defines a local or domain user or group.
+When you create the administrative user in Configuration Manager, you can give it access to security roles, security scopes, and collections.
+For more information about security roles, see [Fundamentals of role-based administration in Configuration Manager](/mem/configmgr/core/understand/fundamentals-of-role-based-administration).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).